-, International and national awards can be an essential motivation instrument towards green economy.
-Prices such as the European Energy Award, Smart Cities, Environmental Innovation Award, EU Sustainable Energy Awards, and the European Solar Prize Award are good examples at the European level for this.
+International and national awards can be essential motivational instruments towards a Green Economy.
+Prizes such as the European Energy Award, Smart Cities, Environmental Innovation Award, EU Sustainable Energy Awards, and the European Solar Prize Award are good examples for this at the European level.

-At the organizational level, environmental management systems such as EMAS or ISO 14001 provide incentives for business and administrations to continuously improve their environmental performance and reduce energy and resource consumption.
-The same holds true an energy management system.
+At the organizational level, environmental management systems such as EMAS or ISO 14001 provide incentives for businesses and administrations to improve their environmental performance continuously and reduce energy and resource consumption.
+The same holds true for energy management systems.

-The Energy Platform of the Alpine Convention suggested that "Alpine-specific" energy awards might be a good approach to motivate people and organizations to support e.g. energy efficient buildings and to improve the visibility of lighthouse projects.
-Also networking and exchange of experience were assumed to be important factors for innovation and a successful implementation of measures/actions towards an energy efficient and sustainable Alpine region (Swiss Confederation et al. 2015).
-As an example the ArgeAlp award (2011) has been a prize for renewable energies, which has been supported by the municipalities of 10 Alpine member regions.
+The Energy Platform of the Alpine Convention suggested that "Alpine-specific" energy awards might be a good approach to motivate people and organizations to support e.g. energy-efficient buildings and to improve the visibility of lighthouse projects.
+Networking and exchange of experience were also assumed to be important factors for innovation and successful implementation of measures/actions towards an energy-efficient and sustainable Alpine region (Swiss Confederation et al. 2015).
+For example, the municipalities of 10 Alpine member regions have supported the ArgeAlp award (2011) as a prize for renewable energies.